 As a matter of fact, Cersaie isn’t only a place to learn about the latest trends in bathrooms and interior finishes as well as top of the line bathtubs, showers and taps: in fact, besides being a high-profile showcase for the best on the scene, it has many ancillary activities, ranging from events with top designers to cultural and personal development events, held in partnership with the Città della Posa, in its seventh edition.

-“Costruire Abitare Pensare” (lit. building, inhabiting, thinking) is the cultural manifesto that creates an underlying thread between the many events that take place.
-Many distinguished personalities are going to be here, such as the ninth Pritzker prize winner and the architect Camilo Rebelo, who opens the first day.
-This offers to all present a chance to follow, at the new Caffè della Stampa, debtas between the directors of the top interior design publications and their guests, who are going to discuss current events and the state of contemporary architecture, from hi-tech to innovation.
+“Costruire Abitare Pensare” (lit. building, inhabiting, thinking), the event’s cultural manifesto, presents for the fifth time the award ADI Ceramics & Bathroom Design created to promote the most innovative Italian products in the field, involving many distinguished personalities such as the ninth Pritzker prize winner and the architect Camilo Rebelo, who opens the first day.
+This offers to all present a chance to assist, at the new Caffè della Stampa, to talks with the directors of the top interior design publications and their guests, discussing current events and the state of contemporary architecture, from hi-tech to innovation.

-As always, the fair couldn’t be complete without Cersaie Disegna La Tua Casa: once again, the professionals of the field are there to advise on how to make the most of your homes, free of charge of course.
+As always, the fair couldn’t be complete without Cersaie Disegna La Tua Casa: once again, the professionals of the field are there to advise you on how to make the most of your home, free of charge of course.